Weather Data

 A time stamp indicating the minute in which the maximum wind speed[172] was recorded.

-This column may be NULL, when the software did not report the value.
+This column may be NULL if the software did not report this value.

 Barometer (Barometric pressure)